-#Set up IMAP and app password
+Set up IMAP and app password

 Before using email triggers, you need to enable IMAP settings on your email so that the email messages can be accessed from Swarm.
 If you use Gmail, you can set IMAP from the Forwarding and POP/IMAP tab on the settings screen.
 Make sure you enable IMAP access and click the Save Changes button when finished.

 You will also need to generate an app password in your email to use in the Swarm triggers.
 An app password is a long, randomly generated password that gives an app or device permission to access your email.
 The app password can be generated from the security settings of your email account.
 You may need to specify the name of the app or device that will use the password.
-Once you get the app password from your email, add this password as an environment variable in Swarm.
+Once you get the app password from your email, add this password as an Data Store Item in Swarm.

-#Set up an email trigger
+Set up an email trigger

 To create an email trigger, click the Create button at the top right of the Triggers screen.

 Enter the trigger name, select Email as the type, and select the environment in which the trigger will run.
 After that, select the type of trigger event.
 There are 2 types of events you can use in an email trigger, i.e., New Email and New Attachment.
 A New email trigger runs based on incoming emails, while a New attachment trigger is based on file attachments received in incoming emails.

 After that, enter the email hostname.
 You can find the hostname from the settings screen of the email you are using.
 Some examples of frequently used hostnames are imap.gmail.com for Gmail, outlook.office365.com for Outlook, imap.mail.yahoo.com for Yahoo! email, and imap.mail.me for iCloud email.
 Then, enter the username and select the app password that you have set as an environment variable.